paed01/smqp/API.md

   - `autoDelete`: boolean, defaults to `true`, exchange will be deleted when all bindings are removed; the queue will be removed when all consumers are down
   - `consumerTag`: unique consumer tag
   - `deadLetterExchange`: string, name of dead letter exchange.
 Will be asserted as topic exchange
-  - `durable`: boolean, defaults to `false`, makes exchange and queue durable, i.e. will be returned when getting state
+  - `durable`: boolean, defaults to `true`, makes exchange and queue durable, i.e. will be returned when getting state
-  - `exclusive`: boolean, defaults to `false`, queue is exclusively consumed
+  - `exclusive`: boolean, queue is exclusively consumed
-  - `noAck`: boolean, defaults to `false`
+  - `noAck`: boolean, set to `true` if there is no need to acknowledge message
   - `prefetch`: integer, defaults to `1`, number of messages to consume at a time
-  - `priority`: integer, defaults to `0`, higher value gets messages first,
+  - `priority`: integer, defaults to `0`, higher value gets messages first

 The message callback signature:
 ```javascript